cloudfoundry-community/spring-service-broker/README.md

 # Goal

-To provide a framework Spring MVC application that can be used to quickly implement new Service Brokers for CloudFoundry.
+The goal is to provide a boilerplate Spring MVC application that can be used to quickly implement new Service Brokers in CloudFoundry.
+The boilerplate implements the restful controllers required of service brokers and provides a set of 3 simple interfaces to implement for a new service.

 *NOTE*: I built this for the experience of integrating new services into CF.  It is therefore very immature but the hope is that this can grow into a more useful feature set for Spring developers.